About Arm Lift

 About the Procedure

-During consultation, you and one of our board certified plastic surgeons will go over your arm reshaping goals, and they will recommend a plan to you.
+During consultation, you and a board certified plastic surgeon at Swan Center will go over your arm reshaping goals, and they will recommend a plan to you.
 Some patients only need skin excision, while others need fat excision or liposuction as well.

 The length of the incision on each of your arms will depend on the amount of excess skin you need removed, but they are typically placed along the upper inner arm toward the back of the arm, where it is least noticeable.

 You’ll be fully anesthetized to an appropriate level for the operation (at The Swan Center, we only use board certified MD anesthesiologists for your safety).
 Your surgeon will first remove excess fat and skin, then tighten and reshape the underlying arm tissue with internal sutures.
 Next the skin is smoothed over the new contour of your arm.